 Oconee Memorial Hospital has been caring for the residents of the greater Oconee County community since 1939.
-Throughout its history, the highest priority has been on providing compassionate, exceptional care to the families it serves.
+Throughout its history, our highest priority has been providing compassionate, exceptional care to the families we serve.
 Today, Oconee Medical Campus consists not only of a 169-bed hospital featuring both a comprehensive range of inpatient and outpatient services, but also a host of community-based services.
 These include physician practices, a long-term nursing care facility and a residential hospice house.

 Distinguished by its caring staff, high-caliber physicians and a long history of promoting the health and well-being of the community it serves, Oconee Memorial Hospital is deeply committed to quality as well as patient safety and satisfaction.

 Congratulations to Oconee EMS on receiving Gold Status for heart attack care!

 Oconee EMS received the American Heart Association’s Mission: Lifeline® EMS Gold Award for implementing quality improvement measures to treat patients who experience severe heart attacks.
 This award recognizes the vital role EMS plays in helping patients receive timely access to appropriate treatments and improving systems of care.